Dreamstar Lines: Route description

 Under the plan, Dreamstar would operate between Union Station in Los Angeles and 4th and King Street station in San Francisco.
 The train would travel through California's Central Coast region on a railroad line known as the "Coast Line", which is owned by Union Pacific and also serves Amtrak's Coast Starlight and Pacific Surfliner, Metrolink's Ventura County Line between Los Angeles and Montalvo, and the Caltrain corridor between Gilroy and San Francisco.
+As of 2025, Dreamstar is negotiating track access agreements with Metrolink (for the segment between Los Angeles and Montalvo) and Caltrain (for the segment between Gilroy and San Francisco).

-Dreamstar's service follows a similar route to Southern Pacific's Lark that ran from 1910 to 1968, as well as Amtrak's short-lived Spirit of California.
+The route includes planned intermediate stops at Santa Barbara, San Luis Obispo, and San Jose Diridon.
+Dreamstar's service follows a similar route as Southern Pacific's Lark, which ran from 1910 to 1968, as well as Amtrak's short-lived early 1980s Spirit of California.